9thChasingWindGirl/winBangs/README.en.md

 Copyright (c) 2026 Ryen (GEORGEWU)

-## Donation
+## Support and Donation

-If NSD helps you, feel free to buy the author a coffee!
+If this project helps you, feel free to support the author:

 | Method | Information |
 |--------|-------------|